xxiaoweii/tp/docs/UserGuide.md

 -Courses can be any of the courses offered by NUS

--Courses can be added without the tutorial classes but tutorial classes must be added with a course (see example below for more details)
+-Courses can be added without the tutorial classes but tutorial classes must be added with a course (see Example 2 below for more details)

 > 📝Note:
 >